spinlud/sequelize-typescript-generator/README.md

 <!-- toc stop -->

-## Supported databases
+## Tested databases

-Currently tested databases and versions:
+This library is tested on the following databases:

 - Postgres (11, 14, 16)
 - Mysql (5, 8)